stephanemoore/archives/general/calling-conventions.md

 ## i386

 i386 uses the stack to pass all arguments.
 The arguments can be found relative starting at 8($ebp).
-(The old $ebp and return value are stored at $ebp and 4($ebp), respectively.)
+(The old $ebp and return address are stored at $ebp and 4($ebp), respectively.)

 ## ARMv6